bonomjy07/Automatic-Grading-Program/README.md

 How it works
 ---------------------------------------------------------------------------------------------------------------------------------
-Purpose is to explore every students's directory and then Grading their score one by one.
+Purpose is to explore every students's directory and Grading their score one by one.

 Here is brief how grading program work.
 1. Compile & run answer/* files to get answer files.